-When Harper was diagnosed with nephrotic syndrome and the initial treatment approach failed to help him, his mother, Morgan, turned to the specialists on the Nephrology team at Children’s Hospital of Philadelphia.
+When Harper was diagnosed with nephrotic syndrome and the initial treatment approach failed to help him, his mother, Morgan, turned to specialists on the Nephrology team at Children’s Hospital of Philadelphia for a second opinion.
 Harper has now been in remission for his longest stretch yet.

 Growing up, Morgan knew her uncle had passed away from a kidney disease in the 1960s, well before she was born.
 He had the condition since infancy and died at the age of 22, after years of dialysis and two kidney transplants.
 But Morgan didn’t know that the specific kidney disease her uncle had was nephrotic syndrome until her own son, Harper, was diagnosed with the condition at age 3.
 Fortunately, treatment advances over the past 50 years offer hope for a much better outcome for Harper.